Myanmar Muslims in remote Rakhine suffer worsening health crisis

 GLIMMER OF HOPE?

-And after a foreign staff member from another aid organization, Malteser International, was rumored to have desecrated a Buddhist flag, NGO and U.N. offices in Rakhine came under attack and groups withdrew.
+And after a foreign staff member from another aid organisation, Malteser International, was rumoured to have desecrated a Buddhist flag, NGO and U.N. offices in Rakhine came under attack and groups withdrew.

 MSF's departure has had "a major humanitarian impact", said Pierre Peron, spokesman for the United Nations' coordination agency UNOCHA.

-"MSF had built up a program over 20 years and it was reaching places that were very difficult to reach, and that's not something that can be done overnight," he said.
+"MSF had built up a programme over 20 years and it was reaching places that were very difficult to reach, and that's not something that can be done overnight," he said.

-MSF hopes it can return soon after the government announced on Thursday that the group could go back to Rakhine, a decision the organization welcomed.
+MSF hopes it can return soon after the government announced on Thursday that the group could go back to Rakhine, a decision the organisation welcomed.

 Whether that commitment is fulfilled, and under what conditions, may be questions for talks over the coming days.